 The market price of our common stock has been volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We and certain of our current officers have been named as defendants in two putative securities class action lawsuits filed by putative stockholders in the United States District Court for the Southern District of California (case numbers 22CV206 and 22CV0388).

-The plaintiffs allege that the defendants violated Section 10(b) of the Exchange Act and Rule 10b-5, and Section 20(a) of the Exchange Act.
+We and certain of our current officers have been named as defendants in two putative securities class action lawsuits filed by putative stockholders in the United States District Court for the Southern District of California on February 15, 2022 and March 23, 2022 (case numbers 22CV206 and 22CV0388).
+The plaintiffs allege that the defendants violated Section 10(b) of the Exchange Act and Rule 10b-5 and Section 20(a) of the Exchange Act.
 The complaints allege that the defendants made false and misleading statements about our business, prospects and operations.
 The putative claims are based upon statements made in filings made by us with the SEC, press releases and on earnings calls between May 13, 2021 and November 11, 2021.
 The lawsuits seek, among other relief, a determination that the alleged claims may be asserted on a class-wide basis, unspecified compensatory damages, attorney's fees, other expenses and costs.
-We expect the lawsuits to be consolidated.
+On July 19, 2022, the court consolidated the two actions, appointed a lead plaintiff and appointed lead counsel for the proposed class.
+On September 16, 2022, the lead plaintiff filed a consolidated amended complaint.
+We thereafter filed a motion to dismiss.
 While we are defending the actions, due to the complex nature of the legal and factual issues involved in these matters, the outcome is not presently determinable.
 If these matters were to proceed beyond the pleading stage, we could be required to incur substantial costs and expenses to defend these matters and/or be required to pay substantial damages or settlement costs, which could materially adversely affect our business, financial condition and results of operations.